 This is probably one shortcut you use a lot but let’s go over these anyway for those who may not know.
 From anywhere in a document, you can press Control A to highlight text.
 Next, press Control C to copy that text.
 Finally, press Control V to paste the text.
 You can copy and paste text from any document to another one.

 Control O will open up all your recently used documents.
-Of course you can go File > Recent, but that takes a few seconds longer.
+Of course, you can go File > Recent, but that takes a few seconds longer.
 Once you get in the habit of using this one, you’ll love the convenience it offers.

 This is a quick way to print a document.
-It save times because you don’t have to go to File > Print.
+It saves times because you don’t have to go to File > Print.
 It opens the Print page so you can still change “Printer Properties” if you need to.
 Be sure you have selected the right printer to use and the right number of copies.

 Once you get the hang of using shortcuts in Word, you’ll never go back to the old way of doing things.
 There’s practically a shortcut key for anything that you would normally do inside a Word doc.